Exabyte-io/rewotes/Cloud-Infrastructure.md

 # Expectations

-- The application may be relatively simple - e.g. Linpack, this is focused more on application infrastructure and DevOps, but the tests must actually verify functionality
+- The application may be relatively simple - e.g. Linpack, this is focused more on infrastructure
-- Correctly passes the tests in automation and displays coverage metrics
 - Clean workflow logic

 # Timeline